nodc-sweden/go_co2_data_processing/README.md

 # go_co2_data_processing
-Scripts used to read xCO2 data from an automated flowing pCO2 measuring system from General Oceanics Inc. Model 8050 with a LI-7810
+Scripts used to read xCO2 data from an automated flowing pCO2 measuring system from General Oceanics Inc. Model 8050 with a LI-7810.

+Run process_data.py, make sure to update which data folder that contains xCO2 data within this script.
+Associated quality controlled ferrybox data will be automatically retrieved, only acceptable data will be used.
+The scripts are built for the data maintenance within SMHI.